 - Professional Learning Community (PLC) Guides

-How do I use this MOOC-Ed?
+How do I use a MOOC-Ed?
 In general, you should feel empowered to use a MOOC-Ed to meet your learning needs.
 Use the resources, materials, and strategies in a way that support your own learning goals.
 Remember that MOOC-Eds are self-directed.
 You do not have to go through them in order or follow along at a particular place.
 Throughout the courses you will have opportunities to engage in discussions with your colleagues from around the globe.
 The discussion forums can be accessed by using the left navigation bar when you're on a course unit page or by clicking the "Discuss" link under each Unit heading on the main course page.

 How does a typical MOOC-Ed unit flow?